 Name Organisation Comment Parish Council response Changes to Plan need to move onto deciding how we wish to develop the hall and where the with the Village Hall funds could be sourced from.
-Working Committee D Clarke - Appendix 3 states that "The Parish Council's ambition is therefore to build a The Village Hall new facility to last for future generations" however I have seen no evidence that Working Committee this is the best option, either in terms of: have been advised to 1) what the villagers need (or want) or include within their 2) environmental impact project the need to Para 3.2 of the NP regarding the NPPF states that "Plans and decisions should apply a presumption in favour of sustainable development".
-It goes on to say minimise the impact on climate change that they should: during demolition and a) mitigate climate change (amongst other things) and construction to ensure b) provide for objectively assessed needs the new hall is more My grave concern is that the Parish Council have not demonstrated that their energy efficient. ambition meets those two tests, so I recommend this is amended to: 3, The Parish Council will reconvene the working group to re-engage with the Village to establish the best option which meets the defined needs of the villagers whilst minimising the effect on Climate Change.
-Policy HAR 6 - - Village Playing Field Suffolk CC SCC notes and is particularly supportive of the last sentence of Policy HAR6 Noted Noted Village Playing Field, as it is supportive of inclusivity of play facilities to all ages and abilities.
-Community A ction 3 - Car Sha ring Initiative R Jozefowski Community Action 3 - Car Sharing Initiative Noted Noted I don't think it's really necessary to formalise a car sharing scheme in a village like ours.
+Working Committee D Clarke - Appendix 3 states that "The Parish Council's ambition is therefore to build a The Village Hall new facility to last for future generations" however I have seen no evidence that Working Committee this is the best option, either in terms of: have been advised to 1) what the villagers need (or want) or include within their 2) environmental impact project the need to Para 3.2 of the NP regarding the NPPF states that "Plans and decisions should minimise the impact apply a presumption in favour of sustainable development".
+It goes on to say on climate change that they should: during demolition and construction to ensure a) mitigate climate change (amongst other things) andb) provide for objectively assessed needs the new hall is more My grave concern is that the Parish Council have not demonstrated that their energy efficient. ambition meets those two tests, so I recommend this is amended to: energy emcient.
+The Device Council will reconvene the working group to re- The Parish Council will reconvene the working group to re-engage with the Village to establish the best option which meets the defined needs of the villagers whilst minimising the effect on Climate Change. villagers writise triuminishing the effect of climate change.
+Policy HAR 6 - Village Playing Field Suffolk CC SCC notes and is particularly supportive of the last sentence of Policy HAR6 Noted Noted Village Playing Field, as it is supportive of inclusivity of play facilities to all ages and abilities.
+Community A ction 3 - Car Shai ring Initiative R Jozefowski Community Action 3 - Car Sharing Initiative Noted Noted I don't think it's really necessary to formalise a car sharing scheme in a village like ours.
 I thought that's what we already did, in our small, friendly community.
 However, I don't object if people feel it's worthwhile.
-Community A ction 4 - Promot ing small-scale employment opportunities No comments received
+Community A ction 4 - Promoti ng small-scale employment opportunities No comments received